zevaverbach/personal_api/README.md

 # Personal API

-Make a secured web API that stores and serves up your own personal and professional data!
+Make a secured web API that stores and serves up your data!
-As of the current commit, it's oriented towards powering freelancers' websites.
+The current schema is oriented towards powering freelancers' websites.

 ## Installation